rpchan44/learn-kustomize/README.md

 kubectl apply -k overlays/dev/ kubectl apply -k overlays/prod/
 ```
-Note: if you get field is immutable error, check your configuration and try deleting the resources then applying again.
+Note: This is just tip of the iceberg will update this repo once i find something more interesting on this

 ## Creating Namespaces if you dont have them already